christianvieux/TrackFusion-Backend/README.md

 # TrackFusion Backend

+> **Important Notice:** This repository's main branch is no longer actively maintained.
+The updated and current version of this code has been migrated to AWS and can be found in the `app-runner-setup` branch.
+The code in this branch may not work as expected and is no longer being developed.

 A Node.js backend for TrackFusion, a web application that lets users discover and share music.
 This project demonstrates fundamental web development concepts including server setup, routing, and database operations.

 ## About This Project
 I built this backend as part of my journey learning web development.
 It handles basic music platform operations like user management and music track information storage.
 The project showcases my understanding of:
 - Building a REST API with Express.js
 - Working with databases using PostgreSQL
 - Implementing user authentication